Before you go, sign up and download your FREE sustainable tourism terminology guide!

 You’ve been fortunate enough to visit some of the farthest corners of the world, but you’ve also seen the dark side of the industry: overcrowding, erasure of local communities, environmental destruction, depletion of natural resources, wildlife exploitation, white saviorism, cultural degradation, and gentrification.

-As an influential conduit between travelers and the destinations they visit, travel writing contributed to and accelerated many of these problems.
+As an influential conduit between travelers and the destinations they visit, travel writing has contributed to and accelerated many of these problems.

 Travel writing can be destructive, but you don’t have to be.